Humble & Fred: Expansion to satellite radio: SiriusXM Canada (2013–2018)

 The show celebrated its 25th anniversary with an event at the Horseshoe Tavern that aired live on SiriusXM Canada starting at 8pm on November 5, 2014 featuring numerous guests, including the newly inaugurated Mayor of Toronto and the duo's former radio colleague John Tory and Hockey Night in Canadas recently hired new host George Stroumboulopoulos.

 After airing for two and a half years, the nightly AM radio show that came about as part of the content licensing deal with Astral Media was canceled in July 2015, with Toronto's Newstalk 1010 putting Art Bell's Midnight in the Desert in the timeslot.

 In early June 2016, after performing as the show's third voice for three years, Eileen Ross was released.
 Her exit was announced by co-hosts Humble and Fred midway through the June 6, 2016 show without providing further details beyond labeling it part of the show's "re-positioning".
 After some negative listener reaction, they further discussed her departure the next day live on air in an 11-minute segment, stating they're doing so despite originally not planning on addressing the reasons they're no longer working with Ross "out of wanting to be discreet, sensitive, and empathetic".
 Without going into specifics, they further stated that a lot went into the decision, including "personal issues and circumstances" and "their desire to take the show into a slightly different direction by concentrating on some Humble & Fred hallmarks that involve just Humble and Fred".

+Amanda Barker, who had been stepping in for Ross in the two years prior, became the third voice and producer from 2016 - 2019.

 The show was taken off SiriusXM Canada's schedule in May 2018 as part of the rebranding of their Canada Laughs channel into "Just for Laughs Radio".